 If filing a claim on your workers' compensation insurance leads to a legal fight, don't hesitate to contact us.
 The reputation established at Foster & Harmon has been built on helping people like you get the financial help they deserve.

 Is it necessary to hire an attorney specialized in workers' compensation?

 We always advise our clients to hire an attorney with specialized knowledge in workers' compensation.
 A specialized attorney will be able to provide you with the tools to win your court case.

 What should I do after I'm injured at my workplace?

 Visit a doctor immediately and alert your employer after a workplace accident.
 If you cannot do the task on your own due to incapacitation, your friends or family members can do the task on your behalf.
 You may need to go through ato prove that you were not at fault when the accident occurred.

-When occupational injury or illness is sustained, don't hesitate to call our Lansing law firm at (517) 337-4600for your free legal consultation.
+When occupational injury or illness is sustained, don't hesitate to call our Lansing law firm at (517) 337-4600for your free initial phone consult.